chenxingqiang/llm-course-chen/notebooks/md/lesson_19_Frontend_Web_Page_Debugging.md

 2. What are the main challenges in debugging asynchronous AI interactions, and how can we address them effectively?
 3. How might we design state management systems that are both performant for complex LLM interactions and easy to debug?

-## 4.3 Concept 3: Frontend Performance Optimization for AI-Intensive Applications
+## Frontend Performance Optimization for AI-Intensive Applications

 [Continue with detailed explanations, examples, and code for the remaining concepts...]

-# 5. Summary

-## 5.1 Conclusion
+## Summary

 This lesson has explored the intricate world of frontend debugging for AI-powered web applications.
 We've delved into advanced debugging techniques, asynchronous state management, performance optimization, error handling, testing frameworks, and visualization techniques specifically tailored for AI-integrated frontends.